 For example, before Bayh-Dole not a single new drug or vaccine was commercialized when the government took patent rights away from the inventing organizations.

 This is nonsense truth.
 Before Bayh-Dole, the IPA program.
 The NIH permitted the “inventing organization” to deal in patents.
 How many instances, then, could there be after 1968, at least, of the government “taking” patent rights “away from” those organizations?
 Not many.
-If we are talking about big pharma’s boycott of federally supported inventions in medicinal chemistry in the late 1950s and early 1960s because the HEW insisted on non-exclusive licensing, then we are talking not about the commercialization of drugs or vaccines but whether drugs and vaccines were developed without commercialization.
+If we are talking about big pharma’s boycott of federally supported inventions in medicinal chemistry in the early 1960s because the HEW insisted on non-exclusive licensing, then we are talking not about the commercialization of drugs or vaccines but whether drugs and vaccines were developed without commercialization.
 And there the answer is absolutely yes.
 Mass-produced penicillin, polio vaccine, flu vaccines, leukemia drugs–all sorts of stuff has been developed and placed into use without monopoly patent rights, by government or with the support of government.
 But the AUTM CEO makes a claim about something that couldn’t possibly much happen and expects us to make that stand for what was actually happening.

 As it was, under the NIH IPA program that ran from 1968 to 1978, only 4 of 96 inventions were “commercialized.”
 That’s about 1/10th the rate claimed for university inventions without federal funding.
 The IPA program was shut down as ineffective.
 Bayh-Dole is based on the IPA program, but without public safeguards (no review of patent licensing capabilities, for instance, and march-in procedures designed not to be usable).
 Developing a drug might be a low probability event anyway–but university practices under Bayh-Dole appear to have made the probability of success even lower.
 It takes balls to turn that into a virtue.